miracuse/miracuse.github.io/docs/classes/scoundrel/index.md

 ---

-### Rogue

-A Scoundrel is someone caught between worlds.
-Hunters, between civilization and nature.
-Spies, between two masters.
-Thieves, between polite society and its cruel underbelly.
-A Scoundrel knows the importance of _seeming_.
-What others call "deceit" they call survival.

-They are not Alchemists, but they dabble in alchemy.
-They are not Mages, but they can perform a few spells.
-They are not Soldiers, but they can hold their own in a fight.
-Above all, a Scoundrel is someone who understands that survival is dependent on adaptability.
-And that no amount alchemic knowledge, arcane might, or martial prowess can keep you safe while you sleep.

----

 ### Prep Points

 Scoundrels always have a few tricks up their sleeves.
 These are represented as **Prep Points** and can be used for the following: